If you are interested in joining Lisa in the Intermediary Team please follow the link below,

 I’m part of a team that provides holiday let and residential mortgages for customers directly and via mortgage brokers.
 I help develop partnerships with brokers who can help in the world of Holiday Let and residential mortgages.

-How has your career developed The Cumberland?
+How has your career developed at The Cumberland?

 I joined as a trainee branch manager nine years ago.
 I completed my nine months of training and sat my exams which enabled me to provide mortgage advice before moving to my first role as a Branch Manager.